 Your podiatrist should perform a thorough examination that includes all the elements listed above as well ask you questions about your pain and foot problems.

 A good podiatrist will ask you to explain the type, frequency, and duration of all the activities you engage in as well as your overall lifestyle.
 Are you on your feet all day at work, lifting heavy loads?
 Your podiatrist should know this.
 Have a long history of plantar fasciitis or stress fractures?
 This is important information.

 Your podiatrist should also look at the wear pattern of your shoes to understand your gait mechanics.
 Podiatrists look for the following patterns:

 A thorough examination is the foundation for effective, reliable custom-made orthopedic insoles.

 Custom-molded orthotics are designed to control pronation and increase the comfort and performance of footwear.
-There are many providers for custom molded orthotics, and some are better than others.
-Here are a few considerations for finding a great provider.
+There are many providers for custom-molded orthotics, and some are better than others.
+You’ll want to consider a few factors when searching for a provider.

 If you’ve decided that custom orthotics aren’t right for you, or that it makes sense to try over-the-counter insoles first, you’ll find you have a lot of choices.

 The most important thing to consider is that not all over-the-counter inserts are made alike.
 Their quality and effectiveness varies greatly.
 And understanding the difference between inserts and insoles is helpful.